attal-kush/PLABA/README.md

 ```

 ## Data Preparation
-Download the CABA dataset from [OSF repository](https://doi.org/10.17605/OSF.IO/PC594) and place data.json in the `data` directory
+Download the PLABA dataset from [OSF repository](https://doi.org/10.17605/OSF.IO/PC594) and place data.json in the `data` directory

 ## Training and Testing Benchmark Models
 In the models directory, there are four deep learning systems: